Banks with a proactive response to PSD2 (Payment Services Directive) will steal a march on their competitors, according to Fintech firm Trusek.

 Responding to last week’s PwC report into the response of banks to PSD2, Trusek co-director Steven Hatton said that banks have an enormous opportunity with the new legislation.

-Steven said: “Those banks that act first will gain an advantage because they already have a trusted relationship with their customers.”
+Steven said: “Those banks that are proactive by acting first will gain an advantage because they already have a trusted relationship with their customers.”

 “This will then enable banks to offer more suitable products to their customers too.”